WHAT ARE THE GIFTS OF THE HOLY SPIRIT & ARE THEY STILL VALID?

 (2) Speaking in other tongues without interpretation

-The following are some pertinent verses that apply to this type of tongues:
+The following verses are relevant to this particular manifestation of tongues:

 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance… And they were all amazed and marvelled, saying one to another, Behold, are not all these which speak Galilaeans?
 And how hear we every man in our own tongue, wherein we were born? … we do hear them speak in our tongues the wonderful works of God… (Act 2:4-8).